mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/08/day-293/">November 08, 2017</a></small></div>
-<p><strong>Scott Pruitt will continue to roll back the Clean Power Plan despite a government report that finds climate change to be "unambiguous"</strong> with "no convincing alternative explanation" that anything other than humans are the cause.
-Pruitt said that the <a href="https://whatthefuckjusthappenedtoday.com/2017/11/03/day-288/#7-the-trump-administration-approved">National Climate Assessment</a> was part of the ongoing debate between scientists over the causes of global warming and the report won't deter him from rolling back the rule aimed at combating climate change.
-Trump has dismissed climate change as a "hoax" perpetrated by the Chinese in order to gain an edge over the US. (<a href="https://www.usatoday.com/story/news/politics/2017/11/08/pruitt-says-alarming-climate-report-not-deter-replacement-clean-power-plan/839857001/">USA Today</a>)</p>
+<p><strong>Scott Pruitt will continue to roll back the Clean Power Plan despite a government report that finds <a href="/trump-epa/">climate change</a> to be "unambiguous"</strong> with "no convincing alternative explanation" that anything other than humans are the cause.
+Pruitt said that the <a href="https://whatthefuckjusthappenedtoday.com/2017/11/03/day-288/#7-the-trump-administration-approved">National Climate Assessment</a> was part of the ongoing debate between scientists over the causes of global warming and the report won't deter him from rolling back the rule aimed at combating <a href="/trump-epa/">climate change</a>.
+Trump has dismissed <a href="/trump-epa/">climate change</a> as a "hoax" perpetrated by the Chinese in order to gain an edge over the US. (<a href="https://www.usatoday.com/story/news/politics/2017/11/08/pruitt-says-alarming-climate-report-not-deter-replacement-clean-power-plan/839857001/">USA Today</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/07/day-292/">November 07, 2017</a></small></div>
 <p><strong>Syria will join the Paris climate agreement, leaving the US as the only country to reject the global deal</strong>.
-France, meanwhile, said that Trump, "for the time being," is not invited to December's climate change summit in Paris. (<a href="https://www.nytimes.com/2017/11/07/climate/syria-joins-paris-agreement.html">New York Times</a> / <a href="https://www.reuters.com/article/us-climatechange-accord-trump-paris/trump-not-invited-to-paris-december-climate-change-summit-for-now-says-france-idUSKBN1D71U0">Reuters</a>)</p>
+France, meanwhile, said that Trump, "for the time being," is not invited to December's <a href="/trump-epa/">climate change</a> summit in Paris. (<a href="https://www.nytimes.com/2017/11/07/climate/syria-joins-paris-agreement.html">New York Times</a> / <a href="https://www.reuters.com/article/us-climatechange-accord-trump-paris/trump-not-invited-to-paris-december-climate-change-summit-for-now-says-france-idUSKBN1D71U0">Reuters</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/03/day-288/">November 03, 2017</a></small></div>
-<p><strong>The Trump administration approved a report that contradicts its position on climate change</strong>.
+<p><strong>The Trump administration approved a report that contradicts its position on <a href="/trump-epa/">climate change</a></strong>.
 The National Climate Assessment finds the global, long-term warming trend to be "unambiguous" and that there is "no convincing alternative explanation" that anything other than humans are the cause.
-Scott Pruitt, Rick Perry, and Trump have all questioned the extent of humans’ contribution to climate change. (<a href="https://www.nytimes.com/2017/11/03/climate/us-climate-report.html">New York Times</a> / <a href="https://www.washingtonpost.com/news/energy-environment/wp/2017/11/03/trump-administration-releases-report-finds-no-convincing-alternative-explanation-for-climate-change/">Washington Post</a>)</p>
+Scott Pruitt, Rick Perry, and Trump have all questioned the extent of humans’ contribution to <a href="/trump-epa/">climate change</a>. (<a href="https://www.nytimes.com/2017/11/03/climate/us-climate-report.html">New York Times</a> / <a href="https://www.washingtonpost.com/news/energy-environment/wp/2017/11/03/trump-administration-releases-report-finds-no-convincing-alternative-explanation-for-climate-change/">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/02/day-287/">November 02, 2017</a></small></div>
 <p><strong>Sam Clovis has withdrawn his nomination for the Department of Agriculture's chief scientist role</strong> after coming under criticism for his lack of science credentials (he's not a scientist) and for his role supervising George Papadopoulos.
 In a letter to Trump, Clovis wrote that he does "not want to be a distraction or a negative influence."
-Clovis is a self-described skeptic of climate change. (<a href="https://www.politico.com/story/2017/11/02/trump-campaign-aide-clovis-withdraws-from-consideration-for-usda-job-244458">Politico</a> / <a href="https://www.bloomberg.com/news/articles/2017-11-02/urgent-ex-trump-campaign-official-withdraws-nomination-for-ag-post">Bloomberg</a>)</p>
+Clovis is a self-described skeptic of <a href="/trump-epa/">climate change</a>. (<a href="https://www.politico.com/story/2017/11/02/trump-campaign-aide-clovis-withdraws-from-consideration-for-usda-job-244458">Politico</a> / <a href="https://www.bloomberg.com/news/articles/2017-11-02/urgent-ex-trump-campaign-official-withdraws-nomination-for-ag-post">Bloomberg</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/02/day-287/">November 02, 2017</a></small></div>
 <p><strong>Rick Perry suggested that expanding the use of fossil fuels could help prevent sexual assault</strong>.
 "From the standpoint of sexual assault," Perry said.
 "When the lights are on, when you have light that shines, the righteousness, if you will on those types of acts."
-The energy secretary also said that while he thinks climate change is real, "I still think the science is out on" whether humans are the cause of it. (<a href="http://thehill.com/homenews/administration/358386-rick-perry-fossil-fuels-will-help-prevent-sexual-assault">The Hill</a> / <a href="https://www.axios.com/energy-secretary-the-science-is-out-on-how-much-humans-cause-climate-change-2505385312.html">Axios</a>)</p>
+The energy secretary also said that while he thinks <a href="/trump-epa/">climate change</a> is real, "I still think the science is out on" whether humans are the cause of it. (<a href="http://thehill.com/homenews/administration/358386-rick-perry-fossil-fuels-will-help-prevent-sexual-assault">The Hill</a> / <a href="https://www.axios.com/energy-secretary-the-science-is-out-on-how-much-humans-cause-climate-change-2505385312.html">Axios</a>)</p>